soujvnunes/classname-ui/README.md

 const className = ui({
   /**
-   * Specify components with Capitalized property name with its class names
+   * Specify components with Capitalized property name with its
-   * directly as its value.
+   * default class names on a 'ROOT' sub-property.
    */
+  Link: {
-  Link: "no-underline",
+    ROOT: "no-underline",
+  },
   Button: {
+    ROOT: "flex items-center",
+    // Sub-properties as object are component variants.
+    variant: {
       /**
-     * Sub properties are the component variants.
-If they starts with
-     * underscore "_", are default properties which doesn't need to be
+       * Note that upper-cased ones are the default properties which
-     * specified on className params, but still are available to be so
+       * doesn't need to be specified on className params, but still are
-     * without the underscore.
+       * available to be so.
        */
-    _root: "flex items-center",
-    variant: {
-      _filled: "bg-gray-300",
+      FILLED: "bg-gray-300",
       outlined: "border border-gray-300",
     },
     size: {
       sm: "h-2 py-1",
-      _md: "h-3 py-2",
+      MD: "h-3 py-2",
       lg: "h-4 py-3",
     },
   },
   Fade: {
-    root: "transition-opacity",
+    ROOT: "transition-opacity",
+    variant: {
       show: "opacity-100",
       hide: "opacity-0",
+    },
   },
 });